-It was not longer than 10 years ago when the concept of ‘Smart City’ was first time introduced and widely discussed, having eventually evolved into the idea of AI CITY, commonly known as ‘A City of Artificial Intelligence'.
+We need not go back more than 10 years ago to note the introduction of the concept of the‘Smart City’; however, within that short time the discussion has rapidly evolved into the idea of AI CITY, commonly known as ‘A CITY of Artificial Intelligence'.

 Taking grid transformation as a first step to upgrade the infrastructure

 As the world's leading enterprise in the electronic engineering sector, Siemens puts the smart grid at the forefront of its smart city solutions, as it serves the crucial purpose of connection to power generators, smart meters, smart transportation and smart buildings, to mention just a few.
 It focuses on fully unleashing the potential of urban infrastructure and hence satisfying the intensive and ever-growing demand of resources, that is created by the soaring population, being an inevitable result of the process of urbanization.

 Siemens' smart grid helps cities capture end-to-end energy flow, both from power generators to users and from users back to power generators alike, therefore making bidirectional power supply possible.
 Green buildings being taken as an example, not only do they consume electricity, but they are also capable of sending unused, excessive power back to the smart grid system.

 Smart meters can measure electricity consumption by specific time-frames, and help cities build electricity tariff models and projections based not only on their load but on particular periods of time as well.

 Power generation system